Co-ops & Internships

 - Satisfactory academic performance (minimum 2.0 GPA)

-- Ability to work a minimum of 120 hours over the semester
+- Ability to work a minimum of 120 hours throughout the semester

-- Obtain a Co-op Program Application from the Career Services office or download and print* and return to Shelly Oliver
+- Obtain a co-op program application from Career Services =or download and print and return to Shelly Oliver.

 Co-op and Internship Position Listings

 Students may search a current listing of available co-op and internship positions via their RU Career Account.